sparshK02/CORECompilerInterpreter/README.md

 ## Overview
 CORE programming language Interpreter, consisting of a Scanner, Parser, and Executor

-Definition of a Software Interpreter:
-> A program whose job at run-time is to manage a process governed by an input program, ushering that process through its states at run-time.

 The interpreter consists of the following components:
 - **Scanner:** Inputs Core program, produces stream of *tokens*.
 - **Parser:** Consumes stream of tokens, produces the *abstract parse tree* (PT).